 Subject to paragraph 8.17.4 if, at any time during the assessment process carried out by the Workgroup pursuant to this Paragraph 8.20, the Workgroup considers that a CUSC Modification Proposal or any Workgroup Alternative CUSC Modification(s) falls within the scope of a Significant Code Review, it shall consult on this as part of the Workgroup Consultation and include its reasoned assessment in the report to the CUSC Modifications Panel prepared pursuant to Paragraph 8.20.22.
 If the CUSC Modifications Panel considers that the CUSC Modification Proposal or the Workgroup Alternative CUSC Modification(s) falls within the scope of a Significant Code Review, it shall consult with the Authority.
 If the Authority directs that the CUSC Modification Proposal or Workgroup Alternative CUSC Modification(s) falls within the scope of the Significant Code Review, the CUSC Modification Proposal and any Workgroup Alternative CUSC Modification(s) shall be suspended or withdrawn during the Significant Code Review Phase, in accordance with Paragraph 8.17.3.

-8.20.26 The Proposer may, at any time prior to the final evaluation by the Workgroup (in accordance with its terms of reference and working practices) of that CUSC Modification Proposal against the Applicable CUSC Objectives, vary his CUSC Modification Proposal on notice (which may be given verbally) to the chairman of the Workgroup provided that such varied CUSC Modification Proposal shall address the same issue or defect originally identified by the Proposer in his CUSC Modification Proposal.
+8.20.26 The Proposer may, at any time prior to the final evaluation by the Workgroup (in accordance with its terms of reference and working practices) of that CUSC Modification Proposal against the Applicable CUSC Objectives, vary their CUSC Modification Proposal on notice (which may be given verbally) to the chair of the Workgroup provided that such varied CUSC Modification Proposal shall address the same issue or defect originally identified by the Proposer in their CUSC Modification Proposal.

 8.20.27 The CUSC Modifications Panel may (but shall not be obliged to) require a CUSC Modification Proposal to be withdrawn in accordance with paragraph 8.17.6 if, in the Panel’s opinion, the Proposer of that CUSC Modification Proposal is deliberately and persistently disrupting or frustrating the work of the Workgroup and that CUSC Modification Proposal shall be deemed to have been so withdrawn.
 In the event that a CUSC Modification Proposal is so withdrawn, the provisions of paragraph 8.16.10 shall apply in respect of that CUSC Modification Proposal.